DataScientest-Studio/mar24cmlops_rakuten/data/README.md

 README
 ==============================

-This directory stays empty on GitHub but allows the app to download and store data from AWS S3.
+This directory stays empty on GitHub but allows the Docker app to download and store data from AWS S3.